redux-saga/redux-saga/docs/advanced/Channels.md

 }
 ```

 So the Saga is yielding a `take(chan)`.
 This cause the Saga to block until a message is putted on the channel.
-In our example above, it corresponds to when we invoke `listener(secs)`.
+In our example above, it corresponds to when we invoke `emitter(secs)`.
 Note also we're executing the whole `while (true) {...}` loop inside a `try/finally` block.
-When the interval terminates, the countdown function closes the event channel by invoking `listener(END)`.
+When the interval terminates, the countdown function closes the event channel by invoking `emitter(END)`.
 Closing a channel has the effect of terminating all Sagas blocked on a `take` from that channel, in our example, terminating the Saga will cause it to jump to its `finally` block (if provided, otherwise the Saga simply terminate).

 The subscriber returns an `unsubscribe` function.
 This is used by the channel to unsubscribe before the event source complete.
 Inside a Saga consuming messages from an event channel, if we want to *exit early* before the event source complete (e.g. Saga has been cancelled) you can call `chan.close()` to close the channel and unsubscribe from the source.